Visiting Students

 What is a Visiting (Non-Matriculated) Student?

-Students not formally admitted to Western Washington University through the Admissions' Application are considered non-matriculated students.
+Students not formally admitted to Western Washington University through the Office of Admissions are considered non-matriculated students.

-Individuals wanting to take courses at WWU without pursuing a degree or certification may enroll during the fall, winter, and spring quarters by filling out the Visiting (Non-Matriculated) Student Form.
-Credits earned as a non-matriculated student may later be applied toward a future degree.
+Individuals wanting to take courses at WWU without pursuing a degree or certification may enroll by filling out the Visiting (Non-Matriculated) Student Application.
+Credits earned as a visiting student may later be applied toward a future degree.

 Important Notice